siddharthaxroy/test/content/posts/007-preprints.md

 ---
 title: "07.
-New commnetary on the promises and perils of preprints out now in International Journal of Hygiene and Environmental Health"
+New commentary on the promises and perils of preprints out now in International Journal of Hygiene and Environmental Health"
 description: "When are preprint releases justified during public health emergencies and when are they counterproductive?"
 date: 2021-12-16
 ---